dqminh2810/PiggyMetric/README.md

 # PiggyMetrics
-Microservices for personal finance application using Spring technology influenced by `https://github.com/RameshMF/PiggyMetrics/tree/master` with some updates for relevant features in newer Spring Boot version `(2.0.3 --> 3.1.2)`
+Microservices for personal finance application using Spring technology influenced by `https://github.com/RameshMF/PiggyMetrics/tree/master` with updates for relevant features in newer Spring Boot version `(2.0.3 --> 3.1.2)`, and some adjustments about functional and infra architecture.

 SPA is also developed by Angular framework and deployed separately following client-server architecture, instead of using default static files serving in Spring Boot Tomcat server.